Deadly Illusions: Plot

 Mary Morrison, a successful author of thriller novels, is happily married to Tom with two young children.
 Her publisher, asking her to write another book, offers a two million dollar advance; she initially declines but has to accept after Tom says he lost half of their reserves on a risky investment.
 Mary's friend Elaine suggests hiring a nanny to help with the kids as she writes and, after a few interviews, she employs Grace.

 Mary has writer's block and uses her blossoming friendship with Grace to inspire her.
 Mary then starts having what appears to be sexual fantasies about Grace.
 She also seems to dream about Grace and Tom engaging in sexual activity in the kitchen, but cannot tell if it is real or her vivid imagination.
 Confronting them both at the dinner table in a tearful rage, she upsets the children and causes a divide between her and Grace.

 The following morning, Mary apologizes to Grace, saying her outburst was the result of working too hard.
 She then calls the nanny agency to ask why they haven't cashed her check yet, and they tell her it's because she hasn't gotten back to them about her choice of a nanny.
 Mary asks if they have a nanny called Grace in their service and they say no.

 Mary goes to see Elaine and finds her dead with a pair of scissors in her neck.
 Contacting the police, to her surprise and horror, she learns she is the main suspect.
 The police reveal there is a great deal of incriminating evidence, including a video of what appears to be Mary arriving at Elaine's house, although her face is obscured with a headscarf and sunglasses, and her latest book has a murder with scissors.

 Mary then travels to Grace's hometown, visiting her aunt, who reveals Grace had been abused by her parents as a child, and herself also exhibiting odd behavior.
 Mary calls Tom to warn him about Grace but he does not answer.
 At home, he is in the shower when Grace walks in dressed in lingerie and brandishing a large knife.
 She continuously switches from her usual sweet, soft-toned self to a violent seducer with a deep voice.
 As she attacks Tom, Mary arrives home.
 Grace claims to not know what happened, repeatedly saying, "I couldn't stop her."
-Grace suffers from dissociative identity disorder, and her other identity "Margaret" is who attacked Tom.
+Grace has dissociative identity disorder, and her other identity "Margaret" is who attacked Tom.
 Mary eventually knocks Grace unconscious.

 One year later, Mary and her family are together.
 Mary takes the finished manuscript of her new book to Elaine's grave and leaves it there, as it was Elaine who encouraged her to start writing again.
 She then goes to visit Grace in a mental hospital.
 The film ends with "Mary" leaving the hospital, her face obscured by a headscarf and sunglasses, as in the police video of Elaine's killer.